nickswalker/gpsr-command-understanding/README.md

     allennlp train \
     experiments/seq2seq.json \
     -s results/seq2seq \
-    --include-package gpser_command_understanding
+    --include-package gpsr_command_understanding

-You can monitor training with Tensorboard:
+You can monitor training with Tensorboard, just point it at the log directory.

-    #TODO

 The `train_all_models` script will train every config back to back.
 It will pass through arguments that come after the `--`, so you can configure the experiment